COVESA/dlt-daemon/doc/dlt_for_developers.md

       It allows to set a per-application-context log level.
 Refer to [Initial Log level](#initial-log-level) for more detail.

-- Application registers itself at daemon with self defined log level
+- Application registers itself at daemon with self-defined log level
     - In this case no log level is set by the daemon but by the application itself.
     - This happens when the application registers itself with